The Upside Down Amsterdam: Tickets, Photos & Visitor Guide

 Best Time to Visit The Upside Down Amsterdam

 The best time to visit The Upside Down Amsterdam is early in the morning or later in the evening when it’s usually less crowded.
 Booking the first time slot of the day often means you’ll have more space to explore the rooms and take photos without waiting.
 Weekends and school holidays can be busier, especially in the middle of the day when many visitors arrive.
 If you want the most relaxed experience, try visiting on a weekday morning.
-This allows more time to experiment with the creative photo setups and interactive rooms before larger groups arrive.
+This allows more time to experiment with the creative photo setups and creative rooms before larger groups arrive.

 A Fun Saturday Plan in Amsterdam with Kids

 If you're visiting Amsterdam with children, The Upside Down Amsterdam can easily be part of a fun family day in the city.
-A great way to structure your Saturday is to start the morning at ARTIS Zoo, one of the oldest and most beautiful zoos in Europe.
+A great way to structure your Saturday is to start the morning at ARTIS Royal Zoo, one of the oldest and most beautiful zoos in Europe.
 Kids can spend a few hours exploring the animal enclosures, aquarium, and planetarium before heading back into the city.

 In the afternoon, continue the day at the NEMO Science Museum, where interactive science exhibits encourage children to experiment, touch, and discover.
 After exploring NEMO, finish the day with a visit to The Upside Down Amsterdam, where playful photo rooms and colorful installations provide a fun and creative end to the day.